daioooor36/Algoribrary/README.md

 ===========

 ***
-1. We Looking for Creatively Solving Route.
+1. I'm Looking for Creatively Solving Route.
 2. Seek clearly simple code.
-3. And sharing that gorgeous code.
+3. And sharing that code.

 ***

 ### Algoribrary's Owner
 > Daioooor36

-> Please DM you ask something to.
+> Please Message you ask something to.